zachleat/zachleat.com/web/_posts/2018-08-31-font-display-reflow.md

 ## font-display

 I love `font-display`.
 It’s easy to use.

+* It’s the go-to for [improving your web font loading quickly and easily](/web/23-minutes/).
+* It hasn’t really been picked up by any third party font hosting services yet, but we can’t really blame `font-display` for that can we?
+* `font-display` pairs great with preload (well, [mostly](/web/preload-font-display-optional/))
+* It shines brightest if you’re only using one web font on your page.
+* Some day I may write an article about how it was absolutely not designed for icon fonts (sorry—that day is not today).

-It’s the go-to for [improving your web font loading quickly and easily](/web/23-minutes/).
-It hasn’t really been picked up by any third party font hosting services yet, but we can’t really blame `font-display` for that can we? `font-display` pairs great with preload.
-It shines brightest if you’re only using one web font on your page.
-However, if you’re using multiple web fonts for a single family—things may not operate as smoothly as we would like—especially if you’re trying to reduce movement during page load (the last item on [the checklist](/web/font-checklist/)).
+If you’re using multiple web fonts for a single family—things may not operate as smoothly as we would like—especially if you’re trying to reduce movement during page load (see the last item on [the checklist](/web/font-checklist/)).

 Consider this [`font-display: swap` demo from Web Font Loading Recipes](https://github.com/zachleat/web-font-loading-recipes#font-display-swap) ([Demo](https://www.zachleat.com/web-fonts/demos/font-display.html)):